 Brittany Brooks is a singer/songwriter and multi-instrumentalist with Niagara roots.
 Her compositions combine the nostalgic sounds of country music, with the imagery rich narratives of folk music.
 For this performance, Brooks will be debuting all new material - so listeners are in for a treat.
 Music for fans of Emmylou Harris, Sandy Denny and Joni Mitchell.

-Saturday 29 August at 5-6pm and 7-8pm - THE FIGURE FOUR (Free Outdoor Concert + Live Stream)
+Saturday 29 August at 5-6pm and 7-8pm - The Figure Four (OUTDOOR PACYARD CONCERT)

 “Niagara’s favourite party band” (Niagara This Week) and winners of The Standard’s “Best Local Band” Reader’s Choice award, The Figure Four have been spreading joy from St. Catharines to Thorold and all the many points in between for twenty years with their interactive all-request live performances.